-Traits, Personality and Behavior
+Shih Tzu Personality Traits and Behavior

 The Shih Tzu is a very small dog.
 He doesn't know that, of course.
 He's pretty sure he's the size of the beast from which the breed gets its nickname: the Lion Dog.
-But that small size makes these dogs a bit iffy around very young children, or any child who can't understand just how fragile the dog is under his "lemme at 'em" attitude.
+But that small size and Shih Tzu personality makes these dogs a bit iffy around very young children, or any child who can't understand just how fragile the dog is under his "lemme at 'em" attitude.

 Is it the Shih Tzu's flowing locks of gold and white that made you fall in love with these little dogs?
 The Chinese emperors probably had an entire army of servants who did nothing but comb them, because even one day without grooming can turn that coat into a tangled mess.